Apple iPad 9 (2021) vs iPad 8 (2020): Which iPad should you buy?

 It's not new technology – it's been used in higher-end iPads and the iPhone for years.
 But to see it trickle down to the standard iPad is very welcome indeed.
 And its presence secures a win for the iPad 9 in this round.

-The iPad 9 is a step on in terms of processing power, too.
+The iPad 2021 (9th Gen) is a step up in terms of processing power, too.
 It boasts the A13 Bionic chipset, which is more advanced than the A12 Bionic found in the iPad 8.
 The A13 Bionic is also found in the iPhone SE (2020).

 According to Apple, it makes the iPad 9 20 per cent faster than the iPad 8 in terms of both GPU and CPU performance, so no matter what you're doing, it should work quicker on the new iPad.
 It should also improve Live Text performance, which is especially useful if you want to use the new iPadOS feature that analyses text in photos.